 Visit the resident birds, which are permanently injured and unable to survive in the wild.
-They have been rehabbed and primarily serve as educational ambassadors for environmental education purposes as they have an impact on how people view wildlife.
+Rehabbed and healthy, these birds serve as ambassadors for environmental awareness and education.
 The public can “Meet a Raptor” up close for free every Sunday at 2:30p.m.
-There are two outdoor viewing enclosures as well that house a red-shouldered and red-tailed hawk, plus another enclosure that rotates residents like the turkey vulture or great horned owl.